 Richard Caring, businessman

 The other mainstay of London’s club scene, Caring’s portfolio is truly vast.
 Jewels in the crown of Caprice Holdings (the entrepreneur’s behemothic holding group) include The Ivy, Annabel’s and Mark’s Club, making him perhaps the biggest transformative force at the high end of London’s hospitality scene.
-The far-reaching Caring brand was even once dubbed the LVMH of the hospitality world by the late, great restaurant critic A. A. Gill.
+The far-reaching Caring brand was even dubbed the LVMH of the hospitality world by the late, great restaurant critic A. A. Gill.

 Nick Jones, businessman